Q: Will there be more books?

 Q: Why do you Indie (Independently) Publish?

 A: First and foremost, I’m not against traditional publishing.
-I think they’re an amazing resource, and there are certain of my projects that I probably will submit for publication.
+I think they’re an amazing resource, and there are certain of my projects that I definitely will submit for publication.
 However, I choose to Indie publish because I have a vision for the entire book.
-Whereas cover art and often even the titles are something that the publishing house decides (based on current trends and what will sell, mostly) I usually know what I would like those to be from very early on in the process, and I guess I’m just too much of a control freak to want to give that up most of the time, haha.
-Currently, however, I will most likely try to publish my planned contemporary fiction novel traditionally.
-If nothing else to see what the process is like.
+Whereas cover art and often even the titles are something that the publishing house decides (based on current trends and what will sell, mostly) I usually know what I would like those to be from very early on in the process.
+I guess I’m just too much of a control freak to want to give that up most of the time, haha.

 Q: Are you a plotter or pantser?